 11. Host outdoor movie night.

 If you’ve never been to an outdoor movie, you’re in for a treat!
-There’s something so fun about snuggling down outside and watching a movie projected onto a screen.
+There’s something so fun about snuggling down outside and watching a movie projected onto a screen under the sky.

 - Projector (you may already have one you use for business!)